where is kamiranzovu waterfalls located in rwanda

-Kamiranzovu waterfalls has two sections ,the lower part drops at about 50 meters that makes permanent mist down the rocks and the second section forms a pool of water that reflect the greenery vegetation which lies on big rocks with a unique spot for visitors to take incredible photography.
+Kamiranzovu waterfalls have two sections; the lower part drops at about 50 meters, which makes permanent mist down the rocks; and the second section forms a pool of water that reflects the greenery vegetation that lies on big rocks, providing a unique spot for visitors to take incredible photographs.

 Kamiranzovu waterfalls speed depend on the season, during rainy seasons can be intense especially if it is receiving about 2000 mile liters raindrops which occurs within 9 months yearly.
-This fall is the major water catchment within Nyungwe National park.
-Adventuring kamiranzovu waterfall can be done at any time of the year, it only takes 4 to 5 hours’ drive approximately from Kigali city center and one & a half walk from Uwinka which is Nyungwe national park visitor’s center.
+This fall is the major water catchment within Nyungwe National Park.
+Adventuring at Kamiranzovu waterfall can be done at any time of the year.
+It only takes 4 to 5 hours’ drive approximately from Kigali city center and one and a half hours' walk from Uwinka, which is Nyungwe national park visitor’s center.

-Kamiranzovu waterfalls hiking requires travelers to be physically fit because it is very tiring to hike through the steep slopes with muddy trails, so hikers are advised to be on warm clothes hiking boots, drinking water , energy giving snacks and walking sticks which you can get from your lodge or visitor center.
-Visitors are also advised not to pick off flowers, plants that are eye catching.
+Kamiranzovu waterfalls hiking requires travelers to be physically fit because it is very tiring to hike through the steep slopes with muddy trails, so hikers are advised to be in warm clothes, hiking boots, drinking water , energy-giving snacks, and walking sticks, which you can get from your lodge or visitor center.
+Visitors are also advised not to pick off flowers or plants that are eye-catching.

-Nyungwe Forest National Park is one of Rwanda’s most gifted protected area with diverse tourist attractions including over 1068 plant species, chimpanzees, 38 reptiles, black & white colobus monkeys, L’Hoests, Rwenzori monkeys, mona monkeys, grey cheeked mangabeys,blue monkeys, over 300 bird species for sights and sounds in this park including Francolinus nobilis, blue Turaco, Archer’s robin chat , Rwenzori apalis, alehe poliophrys, black & white hornbill, stripe breasted tit parus fasciiventer, red throated Alethe, Grauer’s rush warbler, purple breasted and blue headed, yellow eyed black flycatcher, Rwnzori turaco among many others.
+Nyungwe Forest National Park is one of Rwanda’s most gifted protected areas with diverse tourist attractions including over 1068 plant species, chimpanzees, 38 reptiles, black & white colobus monkeys, L’Hoests, Rwenzori monkeys, mona monkeys, grey-cheeked mangabeys,blue monkeys, and over 300 bird species for sights and sounds in this park, including Francolinus nobilis, blue Turaco, Archer’s robin Chat, Rwenzori apalis, black & white hornbill, tit parus fasciiventer, red-throated Alethe, Grauer’s rush warbler, purple breasted and blue-headed, yellow- black flycatcher, and Rwenzori turaco, among many others.